RAWWiberg/ThCh6/README.md

 # Thesis Chapter 6

-This repository contains a description of the steps that were taking in the processing of genomic samples and subsequent analysis.
+This repository contains a description of the steps that were taken in the processing of genomic samples and subsequent analysis.
 It contains the following files.